Are you teaching letter recognition skills to your children? When it comes to pre-reading skills, Letter Recognition is an important part!

 What Order Should The Letters Be Taught?

-When teaching your children the letters, you don’t have to introduce them in alphabetical order.
+When teaching your kids the letters, you don’t have to introduce them in alphabetical order.
+You can choose the letter order that works best for your students.

-You should start with high-frequency ones like the letters in their names.
+You can start with high-frequency ones like the letters in their names.

 The letters in their names will have more meaning to them and give them more chances to practice recognizing those letters in different ways.

-After they have mastered those letters, give them one or two more letters to learn until they know all 26!
+After they have mastered those letters, give them more letters or groups to learn until they know all 26!

-Should My Child Learn Capital Letters or Lowercase Letters First?
+Should My Students Learn Capital Letters or Lowercase Letters First?

 Young children need to be exposed to both capital and lowercase and will need to learn all of them before becoming a successful reader.

-When teaching children two letters that can be mistaken for one another such as capital M and W, teach one at a time.
+When teaching your students two letters that can be mistaken for one another such as capital M and W, teach one at a time.

-After your children know both letters, give them activities to reinforce the differences between the two such as sorting the two letters.
+After your kids know both letters, give them activities to reinforce the differences between the two such as sorting the two letters.

 Letter recognition is an important part of pre-reading!
 Your children are on their way to learning how to read!

-These interactive resources will help your kids to work on letter identification, formation, and much more.
-Click on the picture to learn more about the activities included in this bundle!
+Click on the picture to learn more about all of the activities that are included in this bundle!

 Lanre Ilori